otrv4/otrv4/otrv4.md

 #### Sending a Data Message to an offline participant

-* Generate and send a Non-Interactive-Auth message.
+* Generate and send a Non-Interactive-Auth message (replace any state or key variables).
 * Initialize the double ratcheting, as defined in the [Non-Interactive DAKE Overview](#non-interactive-dake-overview) section.
-* If not already in this state, transition to state `ENCRYPTED_MESSAGES`.
+* If not already in this state, transition `ENCRYPTED_MESSAGES` state.
 * If there is a recent stored plaintext message, encrypt it and send it.

 #### Receiving a Non-Interactive-Auth Message